-Your pet is the best sidekick he can be, so you want to be the best pet parent to him that you can be.
-This means knowing what to feed him to help keep your pet healthy — after all, we are what we eat.
-With these simple tips, you can be a super-parent to your furry friend.
+Your dog is the best sidekick he can be, so you want to be the best dog-parent to him that you can be.
+This means knowing what to feed your dog to help keep him healthy — after all, we are what we eat.
+Get the answers to your biggest questions with these simple dog feeding tips that will help you be a super-parent to your canine companion.

-There are so many ingredients listed on your pet's food that it can be hard to tell what it's actually made of.
+There are so many ingredients listed on your dog’s food that it can be hard to tell what it's actually made of.
 Fortunately, the ingredients are listed by weight, so whatever is listed first is what the food is mainly comprised of.
-Also, ensure the label says the food is "complete and balanced" because this means that it will meet all of your furry buddy's nutritional needs as determined by the Association of American Feed Control Officials (AAFCO).
+Also, ensure the label says the food is "complete and balanced" because this means that it will meet all the nutritional needs for your dog’s life stage as determined by the Association of American Feed Control Officials (AAFCO).

-Good pet parents look for high-quality ingredients in their best friend's food.
+Good dog-parents look for high-quality ingredients in their best friend's food.
 Choose foods that list meat, poultry or fish meals among their primary ingredients, along with healthy veggies like peas or sweet potatoes.

-Check the label of your furry buddy's food, which should list how much to feed your canine or feline companion based on his weight.
-This amount will provide him with the optimum amount of calories for his size and average activity level.
-But you can always consult with your vet on the appropriate portion size for your best friend if he's super active or a real couch potato.
+Check the label of your dog’s food, which should list how much to feed your canine companion based on his weight.
+Keep in mind that your dog’s daily intake will vary depending on his breed, size, age and activity level, so you should use the label as a guideline and adjust as needed for optimum body weight.
+You can also consult with your vet on the appropriate portion size for your best friend if he's super active or a real couch potato.

-Feeding your furry friend wet or dry food is up to you and your veterinarian, but a good idea is to feed him a little of each — so Fluffy or Fido gets the best of both worlds.
+Feeding your furry friend wet or dry food is up to you and your veterinarian, but a good idea is to feed him a little of each — so Fido gets the best of both worlds.
 He can munch on the dry food when you aren't around and indulge in the moist, meaty wet food when dinnertime rolls around.
-Just be mindful that both foods are complete and balanced, and that he doesn't over-consume calories.
+Just be mindful that both foods are complete and balanced for your dog’s life stage, and that he doesn't over-consume calories.

 Grain Free Easy to Digest Chicken, Sweet Potato, & Pumpkin RecipeLearn More